collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### A Few Notes

+I want to tell you a few things before we get started, so you can understand the context of what we are doing.

-* This talk uses GitHub examples, but similar features and workflows could be found in Bitbucket or other services (which some people prefer)
+* This talk uses GitHub examples, but similar features and workflows could be found in Bitbucket or other services built on Git (which some people prefer)
 * We will focus on command line, not browser or GUI (such as GitHub Desktop).
 Can only make full use of git functionality by using command line. (you need to use the command line to do some of the things we are going to do)
 * The examples I will be using will focus on public, organizational repos and “Shared Repository Model”, because that is where most of the collaboration and code review are done
 * The process is based on GitHub Flow, which is a simple, agile process